Offering services and support to help you manage chronic health conditions and to live a healthy, active and independent life.

 - Reduce your risk of recurrent cardiovascular disease events and hospitalizations.

-- Once per week supervised exercise session for 24 weeks (6 Months)
+- Every other week supervised exercise session for 24 weeks (6 Months)

 - Sessions will be 90 minutes in length

 - Offered at Collingwood and Wasaga Beach YMCA